STEAMWE/FrancescaFr.github.io/_SWEP/Resources.md

 --------------------------------
 ## Videos ##

-Visit the [Inventor Camp](https://www.youtube.com/playlist?list=PLCbj4y40DGbFfPRFeO3EVDI29tCjYclos) Youtube playlist for a complete listing of all videos referenced in the course.
+Visit the [Fab Lab](https://www.youtube.com/channel/UCgxws-ODOuMLC8qS-aA06tA/playlists) Youtube site for a complete listing of all videos referenced in the course.

 <a name="oncampus"></a>
 ## On-Campus Resources ##